KyleAMathews/trpc-crdt/README.md

 Serialize RPC calls through distributed CRDT systems instead of HTTP.

+The goal of trpc-crdt is to let application builders full embrace CRDTs while still allowing for traditional server authoritative mutations when needed.

 ## Install

 NPM packages are available for the following CRDT systems: